Michael Hayden Fast Facts

 December 9, 2014 - The Senate releases a report criticizing the CIA's interrogation tactics used against terrorist detainees during the Bush era.
 Hayden responds in an interview with Politico, calling the Senate's conclusions "analytically offensive."

-February 23, 2016 - Hayden's book, "Playing to the Edge: American Intelligence in the Age of Terror," is released.
+February 23, 2016 - Hayden's book, "Playing to the Edge: American Intelligence in the Age of Terror," is published.

 August 9, 2016 - After signing a letter, along with 49 other Republican national security officials, declaring Donald Trump unqualified to be president, Hayden tells CNN that Trump represents a "clear and present danger" and says he "fears for our future" if Trump governs as he has campaigned.